Get information on coronavirus (COVID-19) tax relief for businesses and tax-exempt entities.

 - If a tribe or tribal entity operates a trade or business, is the tribe or tribal entity eligible for the Employee Retention Credit?
 (See FAQ 21)

 - Under the ERC, do “qualified wages” include both the portion of the cost paid by the Eligible Employer and the portion of the cost paid by the employee?
 (See FAQ 63)

-Review other these resources if your tribe or tribal entity operates a trade or business:
+Review these resources if your tribe or tribal entity operates a trade or business:

 - Paycheck Protection Program

 - COVID-19-Related Tax Credits for Paid Sick and Paid Family Leave: Overview

 - FAQs: Employee Retention Credit under the CARES Act